 Don’t you think that “The Day of the Locust” is probably your most underrated film?

 Yes, I think it is.
 It was poorly received.
-It think it was misjudged, but I think it’s beginning to get appreciated now.
+I think it was misjudged, but I think it’s beginning to get appreciated now.
 I think it’s a very good film, and of all my failures, it’s the one I’m most proud of.
 I regard the novel as probably the best piece of writing of Hollywood that’s ever been written.
-It was suggested to me as a film many years before I ever made it by a producer who brought it to me and there was no way that anybody was going to give me the break to do it.
+It was suggested to me as a film many years before I ever made it by a producer who brought it to me, and there was no way that anybody was going to give me a break to do it.
 You need a great commercial success to be able to get the work to hang yourself a film or two afterwards, if you know what I mean by that.
-I liked the idea of it and then Warner Brothers asked me, after the success of “Midnight Cowboy,” ‘What would you like to do?
+I liked the idea of it, and then Warner Brothers asked me, after the success of “Midnight Cowboy,” ‘What would you like to do?
 Come make a film for us.’
-I said that I’d like to do “The Day of the Locust,” so a day later they bought an option on it.
-We had a series of meetings, [screenwriter] Waldo Salt was brought in and we started to work on it.
-Later on I got very disillusioned because Warner Brothers only wanted to spend a small amount of money on it, certainly not enough considering there would be some big sequences in it.
-I had also gone through the experience—having won the Academy Award as Best Director that year [for “Midnight Cowboy”]—of a film of mine being cancelled, a project I was passionate to do.
-So I was in one of those negative moods of the work—that kind of attitude, so I stopped working on the script and the then-producer said, ‘Look, I need help, you helped me a lot on “Midnight Cowboy.”
+I said that I’d like to do “The Day of the Locust,” so a day later, they bought an option on it.
+We had a series of meetings, [screenwriter] Waldo Salt was brought in, and we started to work on it.
+Later on, I got very disillusioned because Warner Brothers only wanted to spend a small amount of money on it, certainly not enough considering there would be some big sequences in it.
+I had also gone through the experience—having won the Academy Award as Best Director that year [for “Midnight Cowboy”]—of a film of mine being canceled, a project I was passionate to do.
+So I was in one of those negative moods of the work—that kind of attitude, so I stopped working on the script, and the then-producer said, ‘Look, I need help, you helped me a lot on “Midnight Cowboy.”
 Please, don’t desert me.’
 I didn’t see the point, so I told him to take his money and run because it would not be made.
 It was the beginning of my eyes being widely opened about the monstrosity of our profession in terms of the dealings we have with front offers.
-Everybody got such stories and they will continue to have such stories—no matter who you are.
-So it’s not just me, it’s universal to the business that we’re in.
-We’re asking for vast sums of money to put our fantasy on the screen and they in turn are spending sums of money advertising and get it to the public.
+Everybody got such stories, and they will continue to have such stories—no matter who you are.
+So it’s not just me; it’s universal to the business that we’re in.
+We’re asking for vast sums of money to put our fantasy on the screen, and they, in turn, are spending sums of money advertising and get it to the public.
 So they’re looking at it with different values.
-I remember that finally I agreed I needed to do some work on the script, so we did and I started to get excited again.
+I remember that, finally, I agreed I needed to do some work on the script, so we did, and I started to get excited again.
 I adored Walt Salt, a highly intelligent and very sensitive man who’s been through terrible problems with the McCarthy period [he had been blacklisted from 1951 to 1962].
-Also, there had to be a way of working with him, he was very difficult to pin down.
-You really had to sit next to him and say, ‘Tomorrow, ten pages please.’
-The script had to get made that way, rather than wait for him to finish it.
-The first draft of “Day of the Locust” was a disaster, it was dreadful.
-He almost waited for D-day before we had to deliver, he dashed it off.
-It was only by sitting next to him, creating the pressure which he needed to write, that we ever got a screenplay which began to excite me.
-Then we changed producers and I felt I had a good partner with me who was strong and we were able to convince Paramount to make the picture.
+Also, there had to be a way of working with him; he was very difficult to pin down.
+You really had to sit next to him and say, ‘Tomorrow, ten pages, please.’
+The script had to get made that way rather than wait for him to finish it.
+The first draft of “Day of the Locust” was a disaster; it was dreadful.
+He almost waited for D-day before we had to deliver; he dashed it off.
+It was only by sitting next to him, creating the pressure which he needed to write, that we ever got a screenplay that began to excite me.
+Then we changed producers, and I felt I had a good partner with me who was strong, and we were able to convince Paramount to make the picture.

 Where and how did you get the idea of casting silent screen actress Madge Kennedy in “The Day of the Locust” and the following year also in “Marathon Man”?